A guide for newcomers to Huippu

 How long does it take to complete my adventure?

 You should expect to spend at least two hours on a treetop adventure.
-Tickets are good for two and a half hours from the beginning of your adventure until you return your harness to the ticket office, but harnesses may not be taken out of the park area.
+Tickets are good from the beginning of your adventure until you return your harness to the ticket office, but harnesses may not be taken out of the park area.

 There are many excellent picnicking sites in the woods and on the nearby rocks, and the Huippu kiosk serves sweet and savoury snacks, ice cream, soft drinks, coffee and tea.
 The kiosk selection is minimal, but high quality.

 There are open storage cupboards near the ticket office, where you can leave jackets and bags you do not need in the treetops.
 Wallets, mobile phones and other smaller items can be left in lockers.
 We do not normally have any locked storage room for larger items but a locked storage cupboard can be reserved for larger groups.
 Please note that all storage is at your own risk.

 The continuous belay system

 All adventurers on Huippu courses are fastened to a safety line at the starting steps, and cannot detach the safety line while on the course.
 The safety line runs continuously from tree to tree throughout the course and the final dismounting slide.